railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_treatment.rst

 If your systems handle expenses well then you can avoid significant losses by setting your terms of sale effectively.
 In fixed-price contracts, expense reimbursements are usually invoiced according to the actual expense.
-It's in your interests to systematize their treatment, and automate the process to the maximum, to recharge as much as you are contractually able.
+It is in your interests to systematize their treatment, and automate the process to the maximum, to recharge as much as you are contractually able.

 Claiming expenses